-Starts in Johannesburg (O. R. Tambo International Airport) on the 11th May 2019 with a flight to Upington.
-Participants are advised to overnight in Johannesburg on the 10th, as it’s a long travel day if only arriving from international destinations on the same morning (though it is possible to arrive on the 11th on early morning international arrivals).
-Tour ends at Kruger / Mpumalanga International Airport on the 21st May for afternoon flights back to Johannesburg.
+Starts in Johannesburg (O. R. Tambo International Airport) on the 18th April 2020 with a mid-morning flight to Upington.
+Participants are advised to overnight in Johannesburg the night before, as it’s a long travel day if only arriving from international destinations on the same morning (though it is possible to arrive on the first day on early morning international arrivals).
+Tour ends at Kruger / Mpumalanga International Airport on the 28th April 2020 for afternoon flights back to Johannesburg.
 Please check with us before booking any flights.

 • All meals

 • Ground transport